OSOceanAcoustics/echopop/docs/FEAT_implementation/kriging_mesh_cropping.md

 )
 ```

 This gets the westernmost extent of each transect that is used to constrain the adaptive nearest neighbors search strategy incorporated into the kriging interpolation algorithm.

 ### Creating custom adaptive search strategies

 Any adaptive nearest-neighbor search strategy can be registered to the `Kriging`-class object via `Kriging.register_search_strategy`.
-A custom function can be created tthat uses external arguments (e.g., `"western_extent"`) that can also reference intermediate variables internal to the `Kriging`-class object.
+A custom function can be created that uses external arguments (e.g., `"western_extent"`) that can also reference intermediate variables internal to the `Kriging`-class object.
 These include:

 - `sparse_radii`: An integer array comprising indices where there are fewer than ``k_min`` nearest neighbors.